fl0wxr/fl0wxr/README.md

           <img src="maths.png" width="100%" alt="axler-mira"/>
         </a>
         <br>
         <sub><strong>Rigorous Mathematics</strong>: The figure shows the Dominated Convergence Theorem for the Lebesgue integral; constructed in alignment with Axler's: Measure, Integration & Real Analysis (2022) book [4].
 Click on the figure to view my proof.
-The purpose of notes such as this are to fill all gaps I encounter in mathematical textbooks using rigour.</sub>
+The purpose of notes such as this are to rigorously fill all the gaps I encounter in mathematical textbooks.</sub>
       </td>
       <td valign="top" align="center" width="33%">
         <a href="https://github.com/Vasilispapg/CVML-ConvNN-MMVS">